smellslikekeenspirit/smellslikekeenspirit/README.md

 #### Software-specific bit :computer:
 ---
 I have learned to appreciate readable, elegant code over my time as a baby developer.
-I don't like leaving code unattended.
+I mean, I promise I don't like leaving code unattended.
 I'd rather make elaborate flower garlands for each function in the form of documentation.
 But I often don't have the time to do so...

 I am picky about my variable names, they ought to fit into context and be coherent in my code.
 Unless it's an experimental project.
 Then I'd use x and y until I am certain the program even works.